ctalk/my-demo-repository/README.md

 Some of the app's tests for successful operations use DBMS data that you can generate from the admin menu.
 So in order to run the tests, log in as admin, and select the option, "Generate test data."
-The test data can co-exist with actual data, you can select this option at any time.
+The test data can co-exist with actual data, so you can select this option at any time.